typicaljoe/taffydb/README.md

     bin/nodeunit ./nodeunit_suite.js

 ### Help us out!
+If you want to help with taffydb development, run the `install_dev.sh` script to install development utilities such as jslint, nodeunit, and uglifyjs to the `bin` directory.

 We wish to substantially expand the number of tests, and your help is certainly welcome!
 The nodeunit code is quite easy to adjust, so if you want to provide a pull request for a change, that would be welcome.